TDevendra532/SpringBoot-BankingApp/README.md

 This is a **Dockerized Spring Boot Banking Application** connected to **MySQL**, fully deployed on an **AWS EC2 instance** using Docker CLI.
 It follows real-world deployment practices including container networking, health checks, and infrastructure isolation.
+Check Images Folder to view the OverView of Application.
 This project is perfect for demonstrating **cloud deployment, DevOps workflow, and freelance readiness**.

 ---